The Winterthur Library

 BIOGRAPHICAL STATEMENT

 The Janvier family genealogist of the 1960s and 1970s, Margaret Janvier Hort was born in Bethlehem, Pennsylvania.
 She received the B.S. in Ed. from the University of Pennsylvania in 1921, the B.S. at Syracuse University's School of Library Science in 1934, and the M.S. from Columbia University in 1948.
-She was medical librarian at Trudeau Sanatorium, Trudeau, New York (1927-33); librarian, Skaneatetes, New York, Library Association (1934-37); assistant librarian and acting librarian, Russell Sage College, Troy, New York (1937-49); librarian, Lutheran Theological Seminary, Philadelphia, Pennsylvania (1949-59); and librarian, The Shipley School, Bryn Mawr, Pennsylvania (1959-67).
+She was medical librarian at Trudeau Sanatorium, Trudeau, New York (1927-33); librarian, Skaneateles, New York, Library Association (1934-37); assistant librarian and acting librarian, Russell Sage College, Troy, New York (1937-49); librarian, Lutheran Theological Seminary, Philadelphia, Pennsylvania (1949-59); and librarian, The Shipley School, Bryn Mawr, Pennsylvania (1959-67).
 In her retirement, she lived in Bryn Mawr, and then Newtown Square, Pennsylvania.

 SCOPE AND CONTENT